-The Finnish Competition Authority has approved in June 2006 the acquisition.
+The Finnish Competition Authority approved conditionally in June 2006 the acquisition between Fortum Power and Heat Oy and E.ON Finland Oyj.
 The approval was conditional on Fortum renouncing some of its production capacity.

 According to the Finnish Competition Authority the competitive problems resulting from the deal were related to the electricity production and wholesale market.
 Due to the congestions in the electricity transmission capacity, the electricity production and wholesale market is national at least part of the time.
-Fortum holds a dominant position in these markets, particularly when Finland is one price area in Nord Pool.
+Fortum holds a dominant position in these markets, particularly when Finland is one price area in Nord Pool Spot.
 The demand and competing supply of electricity met by Fortum do not effectively reduce Fortum's opportunities to affect the wholesale price level of electricity in these times in particular.
 Without the conditions imposed by the Finnish Competition Authority, Fortum's dominant position would have been further strengthened because both parties to the deal operate in the Finnish electricity production and wholesale market.